 Before law, Olinga took a Double First in Physics and Philosophy as an undergraduate at Oxford University and there he also completed his Masters in the Philosophy of Physics with distinction.
 Whilst at Oxford, Olinga graduated top of his year in all four years of study, winning several university and college prizes and scholarships.

 Olinga is a sought after personal injury practitioner.
-He is ranked as one of only 6 ‘rising stars’ in the field of personal injury by Legal 500 2022.
+He has been ranked as a ‘rising star’ in the field of personal injury by Legal 500 since 2022.

 Olinga’s caseload encompasses RTAs, claims under the Highways Act and Occupiers Liability Act, as well as asbestos and noise induced hearing loss claims.
 He also has experience of claims arising from sexual abuse.
 Olinga is highly numerate and is adept at drafting complex schedules of loss.